-The letterhead is important because it’s the first thing the recipient sees upon opening your letter.
+The letterhead is vital because it’s the first thing the recipient sees upon opening your letter.
 Often, letterheads are just the company’s logo or some variation of it.
 This isn’t always the case, and an acceptable letterhead can also be the name of your company.
-(This is often the practice in certain sectors, like law offices.)
+(This is often the practice in specific sectors, like law offices.)

 Make sure that your letterhead is clean and not too complicated.
 The goal is to represent your business’s brand, not to distract.
 Remember that business letters aren’t advertisements; they’re professional correspondence.

-This one may seem obvious, but it’s crucial that you list your company’s contact information at the top of your letter.
-This includes your phone number (with your extension if applies), email, and your title.
+This one may seem obvious, but you must list your company’s contact information at the top of your letter.
+This includes your phone number (with your extension, if applies), email, and your title.
 This lets the recipient know exactly who you are and how to get ahold of you.

 Recipient’s Contact Information

 Attaching the contact information of your letter’s recipient is important not just on the envelope but also on the letter itself.
 That’s because the contact information ensures that the right party is reading the letter.

 For example, whether you’re writing a business letter to a particular board member or the whole board of directors of another organization makes a difference.
 The only way for the recipient to know they’re the intended audience is to see their information on the letter.